Suche

 Back then, I had little contact with other Syrians or Arabic speakers, which may surprise some people.
 It is often said that refugees and migrants in Germany “keep to themselves”, as if that automatically was a bad thing.
 At the time, I was very busy building up my magazine and 99% of the time I worked with Germans and German-speaking colleagues.
 As it all came together, I suddenly felt a deep sense of foreignness and missed my mother tongue, Arabic, very much.

-Wenn du Fragen dazu hast, melde dich per Mail an team@kohero-magazin.de
+Wenn du Fragen hast oder Hilfe bei der Anmeldung brauchst, melde dich per Mail an team@ kohero-magazin.de.

 Schlagwörter: